 To recruit the large number of participants needed for this trial, multiple clinical research sites across the UK are involved in delivering the study.
 This is a collaborative effort led by the University of Oxford and a full list of our study sites is available on the trial website.

-In addition to the UK-based trial, phase III studies have now begun in Brazil, South Africa and the USA to assess the vaccine in other populations, with a related trial in India.
+In addition to the UK-based trial, phase III studies have now begun in Brazil, South Africa, Kenya and the USA to assess the vaccine in other populations, with a related trial in India.
 The data is examined collectively across all official trial sites, and any cases of COVID-19 are recorded to assess the safety and effectiveness of the vaccine.

 If participants develop COVID-19 symptoms during the study, they can contact a member of the clinical team, to check whether they have become infected with the virus.

 To assess whether the vaccine works to protect from COVID-19, the statisticians in our team will compare the number of infections in the control group with the number of infections in the vaccinated group.
+Initial efficacy results were released in December 2020.
+The vaccine was authorised for emergency use in the UK in December 2020.